kashishahuja2002/Online-Assessment-Platform/README.md

 https://user-images.githubusercontent.com/55057608/131543159-b148ba7a-b04c-407b-b1c1-15c063f5c930.mp4

 ## Online Assessment Platform
-This is an online assessment platform made by Kashish Ahuja, M Boopathi, and Drashi Jain as the final project of Walkover University Program.
+This is an online assessment platform made by Kashish Ahuja, M Boopathi as the final project of Walkover University Program.
 The web application a robust online testing platform for conducting remote online examinations.
 The project is made over Java as backend, PostgreSQL as the  database, and HTML, CSS, JS, Boostrap4, and AJAX as frontend.

 A deployed version can be checked here: http://onlineassessmentplatform-env.eba-dqmcg8pk.us-east-2.elasticbeanstalk.com/